syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Dim form As PdfLoadedForm = loadedDocument.Form

-'Fill the textbox field using index
+'Fills the textbox field by using index

 TryCast(form.Fields(0), PdfLoadedTextBoxField).Text = "John"

-'Fill the textbox fields using field name
+'Fills the textbox fields by using field name

 TryCast(form.Fields("LastName"), PdfLoadedTextBoxField).Text = "Doe"